-Staff members will report their concerns to the Head or deputy Head verbally, or by submitting a Low-level Concern Reporting Form.
+Staff members will report their concerns to the Head verbally, or by submitting a Low-level Concern Reporting Form.
+If reported verbally, the form will be completed afterwards to form a record.
 When submitting concerns, staff will take care to ensure that they observe the Confidentiality Policy and Allegations of Abuse against Staff as stated in Safeguarding (Child Protection) Policy (currently in force) cited in Keeping Children Safe in Education (KCSIE) (also currently in force), and protect the identity of all individuals to which the concern pertains as far as possible.
 Staff members may request anonymity when reporting a concern, and the school will endeavour to respect this as far as possible.
 The school will not, however, promise anonymity to staff members who report concerns in case the situation arises where they must be named, e.g. where it is necessary for a fair disciplinary hearing.
 In line with the Whistleblowing Policy, staff will be protected from potential repercussions caused by reporting a genuine concern.
 Where a low-level concern relates to the Head, it should be reported to the chair of governors.
 Where a low-level concern relates to a person employed by a supply agency or a contractor to work in the school, staff will also be required to report this to the Head, who will, in turn, inform the employer of the subject of the concern.